VIEW BY TOPIC

 Having the right workplace culture can make all the difference, in regards to your company’s success.
 As a company executive, you’ve probably wondered about the things you can do to boost the productivity and performance of your organization.
 While nothing can change how your employees feel about their duties and responsibilities or who they work for, organizational culture can boost engagement levels and improve the day-to-day experience of your employees.

 Culture is defined as the collective mind and heart of an organization.
 There are a lot of things that affect the attitudes of your employees about their duties and responsibilities and who they work for.
 When most managers conduct culture assessments, they find that most mechanisms, activities, and processes connected to the experience of employees affect their attitude toward their work and organization.
 The biggest influence on the experience of an employee is their managers.
-Let’s discuss how managers can create the right workplace culture to foster high performance.

 1. Create meaningful values and communicate them